openwall/john/src/ztex/fpga-descrypt/README.md

 - A total number of computed candidates is also accounted.
 It sends PROCESSING_DONE packet after it finishes processing of an input packet.

+## Notes on performing simulation using ISIM from ISE 14.5

+- Select descrypt_test.v as a top module for behavioral simulation.
+- Make sure sources for cores are included in the project (during implementation, sources for cores - top module is descrypt_core.v - are excluded from the design, .ngc file is used instead).
+Accordingly, empty "blackbox" declaration in wrapper.v must be commented out.
+- Simulation does not include I/O over USB subsystem.
+Test data is written into input fifo by the testbench module and results appear in output_fifo/fifo_output0/ram where that can be verified.
+- Data being transferred over USB in both directions is protected with a checksum.
+During the simulation, input checksum verification turns off.

 ## Design Placement and Routing details

 - Substantial attention was paid for optimal placement of individual components.
 While tools can do that fully automately, it's assumed if developer watches them more then results are better.